zhenghaohe/zhenghao.me/content/blog/make-a-polling-search-component-using-generator.md

 path: generator-search
 date: 2020-12-20T03:10:29.859Z
 title: Make a polling search component using generator functions
-description: >-
-  Implement a polling search component using Generator functions, which talks to a back end that reacts to a specific search query
+description: A polling search component using Generator functions seems to be a legit use case for generator functions.
 tag: engineering
 ---